-Disability pension: Payable for a loss of working capacity of at least 66% with at least 2 years of contributions in the last 4 years before the onset of disability.
+Disability pension: Paid for a loss of working capacity of at least 66% with at least 2 years of contributions in the last 4 years before the disability began.

-Survivor pension: The deceased had 2 years of contributions in the last 4 years before death.
+Survivor pension: The deceased had at least 2 years of contributions in the last 4 years before death.